catherine-joyce/acebook-node-template/README.md

 ## Card wall

-REPLACE THIS TEXT WITH A LINK
+REPLACE THIS TEXT WITH A LINK FOR THE CARDS

 ## Quickstart